 Alpride uses supercapacitor technology to inflate the airbag | Credit: Brian McCurdy

-There currently are two types of mechanisms used to inflate airbags: compressed air and electric fans.
-When a canister is triggered, it shoots air (or gas) into the bag, inflating it in about three seconds.
+There are currently two types of mechanisms used to inflate airbags: compressed air and electric fans.
+When a canister is triggered, it shoots air (or gas) into the bag, inflating it in about three seconds (depending on the system).
 Powered by batteries or supercapacitors, fans also are activated with a pull cord and take around the same time to inflate.
 Where do the two differ?
-First and foremost, while canister airbags are generally lighter and less expensive than electric systems, they can only be deployed once.
+First and foremost, while canister airbags are generally lighter and less expensive off the shelf than electric systems, they can only be deployed once.
+After this you’ll need to acquire a full canister, which can get time-consuming and costly.
 Fans, on the other hand, can often be used multiple times on a single charge (like Black Diamond's JetForce Pro) and are easily recharged.
 This allows skiers to practice without the hassle and cost of expending canisters (if you don’t live near a refill location, you’ll have to mail the cartridge in for replacement).
 Finally, fan-powered airbags can be taken on airplanes with relative ease, while canister models are trickier and require you to empty the air beforehand (compressed gas canisters cannot be taken on a plane at all).
 For a closer look at the market, see our article on the best avalanche airbag packs.

 Black Diamond JetForce Pro 25 (trigger handle)